ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 Me: “Hi Isla!
 What is Mr Tumble up to today?” (she was watching TV)
 Isla: “Pooing on your head.”
-Me: “O-K&#8230; any ideas where you would like me to take you today?”
+Me: “O-K… any ideas where you would like me to take you today?”
 Isla: “Pooland.”

 Ah, the scatalogical leanings of a three-year-old.
 It could be a long day.